 I know teachers who have done all three and the GT students find their courses to be boring and useless.
 They say that they don't learn anything, "we just do stuff".
 Many times, they don't understand their grade when rubrics and other "authentic assessments" are used.

-As for themes, concepts, and applications and connections, they must occur naturally.
+As for themes, concepts, applications, and connections, they must occur naturally.
 GT students have complained about teachers rigging lessons to make them connect to other disciplines.
-When I use a piece of vocabulary that the students learned in another subject area, the smiles are everywhere.
+When I use a piece of vocabulary that the students learned in another subject area, smiles are everywhere.
 Wow, you really are part of the real world.
 If it had been contrived, you would never get that neat reaction.

 I would like to end my reflection with a comment and then a lesson that happened purely by accident.

 My comment concerns you.
 The most important thing that I learned from EDCI 623 was the comment that you made concerning how one of your daughter's teachers could not relate to the GT class because of a large intelligence disconnect.
 I had never considered the importance of at least being intellectually in the same ballpark as your GT students until you made that comment.
 After giving it a lot of thought, I think that it is profoundly important.
 At many schools, GT students are in a constant war with their teachers.
 Now this would be a perfect piece of research for someone like Gardner to pursue instead of wasting his time inventing intelligence.

 I leave you with an example of how GT students learn.